Workstation FAQ

 3. What kind of warranty does Dell offer?

-The standard warranty period is 3 years, but can be increased to 5 years.
+The standard warranty period is 5 years,

 4. What Operating Systems are available?